stritti/kostal-pv-monitor/docs/README.md

 Data is transfered using WiFi and read from Kostal Plenticore Converter using Modbus protocol.

 ::: warning
-This is a private project and is not officially supported by [Kostal Solar Electric](https://www.kostal-solar-electric.com/).
+This is a private project and not officially supported by [Kostal Solar Electric](https://www.kostal-solar-electric.com/).
 :::

 ![Display of Kostal Plenticore PV Monitor](/img/kostal-pv-monitor-display.jpg)